aantti/supabase/aws/aurora/AURORA.md

 Detailed notes on how to create an Aurora PostgreSQL database are below.

-**Important**
+**Important notes:**

 - Set "Master username" to **supabase_admin**
 - Configure secure "Master password"
 - Initial database should be specified as **postgres**
-- This example describes a publicly accessible PostgreSQL database (with regard to the traffic rules)!
+- This example describes a PostgreSQL database publicly accessible from the Internet!

-In this example:
+**In this example:**

 - Database name is **database-2**
-- It's a development environment configuration and assumes not many other resources on AWS exist yet
+- It's a development environment configuration and assumes minimal existing AWS resources
+- Cluster and database instance have minimally required configuration
+- This is probably the least expensive configuration too

+**Additional tasks to remember:**

 - Check your VPN and subnets configurations after setting up Aurora
 - Verify your security group configuration
-- Cluster and database instance have minimally required configuration
-- This configuration is probably the least expensive one too

 ## Using AWS Console